Regular usage of metrics can serve to:

 P-Cards help end-user organizations streamline the purchase-to-pay (P2P) process for goods and services, especially low-value purchases.
 Organizations no longer need to push everything through the procurement department for a purchase order or through AP for a payment.
 Are you realizing the related benefits?
 Measure the following to quantify the impact of P-Cards.

 If your organization has an electronic accounts payable (EAP) program, rebate earnings would still apply.
-Also evaluate how it has reduced check volume and increased days sales outstanding (DSO).
+Also evaluate how it has reduced check volume, lowered costs (e.g., less check stock, envelopes, postage), and impacted days payable outstanding (DPO) to support financial goals.
 Verify that things are working as planned with enrolled suppliers and look for additional suppliers to enroll.

 Key Purchasing Card Numbers